aamaricci/EDIpack2.0/doc/edipack2.rst

 further subdivision of the columns/values in local and non-local blocks.

-The second class is :mod:`ed_eigenspace` which describes an ordered single linked list efficiently storing the lower part of the energy spectrum, including eigenvectors, eigenvalues, symmetry sector and twin states (states in sectors with exchanged quantum numbers which do
+The second class is :f:mod:`ed_eigenspace` which describes an ordered single linked list efficiently storing the lower part of the energy spectrum, including eigenvectors, eigenvalues, symmetry sector and twin states (states in sectors with exchanged quantum numbers which do